 A citizen or eligible non-citizen of the United States who is a student whose legal residence is outside the Lake Michigan College district, but within Michigan, is classified as an In-state student.
-In-state status is determined at the time of registration.
+In-state status is determined prior to the first day of the semester in which the student is registered.